 It [the compensation ratio] is now a nine to one ratio in the General Assembly Mission Council, with wider ranges in the Board of Pensions (BOP) and Presbyterian Foundation (FDN) and the most compact range in the Office of the General Assembly (OGA).

 This is erroneous.
-I don’t know the exact ratios at the other entities but it is not that high at the GAMC.
+I don't know the exact ratios of the other entities, but it is not that high at the GAMC.
 NPNR simply asserts this ratio with no documentation.
-Neither is there any comparative data to show how the General Assembly entities compare to each other or to similar entities outside the denomination.
+There is no comparative data to show how the General Assembly entities compare to each other or similar entities outside the denomination.

 The General Assembly Mission Council takes compensation issues very seriously.
-Compensation is set according to a variety of variables all within the theological context of Christian service.
-The current GA policies contain considerable wisdom and judicious balance between competing concerns.
-The GAMC has been served well by the GA’s guidance on compensation and for that reason I will oppose item 10-10 and I’m encouraging my fellow commissioners at this assembly to do likewise.
+Compensation is set according to a variety of variables, all within the theological context of Christian service.
+The current GA policies contain considerable wisdom and a judicious balance between competing concerns.
+The GAMC has been served well by the GA's guidance on compensation, so I will oppose item 10-10, and I'm encouraging my fellow commissioners at this assembly to do likewise.